Dogs Will Lie to Get What They Want, Study Says

 Photo by Boris Jovanovic via Stocksy

-A new study published in Animal Cognition found that even our sweet furbabies are capable of lying to our faces.
+A 2017 study published in Animal Cognition found that even our sweet furbabies are capable of lying to our faces.

 Researchers out of Switzerland were interested in understanding if dogs have the ability to use deception to get what they want from humans.
 First, they trained the dogs (participants were 27 dogs of different breeds between the ages 1.5 and 14 years) to distinguish two women by their generosity with food—one woman was deemed "cooperative" because she readily handed the dog a treat and the other was deemed "competitive" because she presented the treat to the dog and then pocketed it.
 Later, tests revealed the dog preferred the cooperative person.

 Next, the dogs were taught how to lead a person to food.
 They watched as sausages (their favorite treat) and dog biscuits were placed in two identical boxes, which were then set on the ground with a third, empty box.
 During the test, the dogs was asked to "Show me the food," during which they lead their human partner to one of the boxes on the ground.
 They were tested twice with the cooperative partner and twice with the competitive partner.
 While the cooperative partners rewarded the dogs with whatever was in the box, if it wasn't empty, the competitive partners kept their findings.

 "Comparing the dogs' behaviour in the presence of the cooperative and the competitive partner, we found an interaction between test day and partner's role in leading them to the food box containing the preferred food," the study's authors write.
 "On both test days, the dogs were more likely to lead the cooperative partner than the competitive one to the box containing the preferred food, and this effect was stronger on the second than on the first test day."